The "Blue Night" Art Competition 2020Deutsche Version

 - Courtyard of Nuremberg Academy

 - Multi-storey Car Park Sterntor

 At most art locations, a power supply with higher wattage is also possible.
-The costs are, however, several times higher than those for the “normal” power supply and therefore would have to be taken into account in the budget and claimed via the „materials budget“.
+The costs are, however, several times higher than those for the “normal” power supply and therefore would have to be taken into account in the budget and claimed via the „materials budget“ (see number 7).

 It is possible to apply for several sites.

-Please send your entry (including complete contact data: email address, mobile telephone number) to the following address:
+Please send your entry (including complete contact data: email address, mobile telephone number, postal address) to the following address: